db0/godot-card-game-framework/README.md

 ## Easy Customation

-The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc singleton.
+The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the CFControl singleton.
 For more fine customization, you'll need to modify manually

 ## Usage